VinGenome/VN1K/README.md

 - **GWAS and clinical use** — Association and clinical interpretation workflows.
 - **MEIS** — Supporting tools and workflows for Mobile Element Insertions.

-Detailed methods are described in the manuscript in this preprint at https://www.biorxiv.org/content/10.1101/2025.04.15.648991v2.full.pdf).
+Detailed methods are described in the manuscript in this preprint at https://www.biorxiv.org/content/10.1101/2025.04.15.648991v2.full.pdf.

----

-## Programing languages

-The VN1K uses following programing languages:

-- **C++** — Core tools and performance-critical components
-- **Shell** — Pipeline orchestration and automation
-- **Python** — Analysis scripts and utilities
-- **R** — Statistics and visualization
-- **Makefile** — Build and workflow automation
-- **Jupyter Notebook** — Interactive analysis
-- **Nextflow** — Workflow management where applicable

----

 ## Citation and contact